by Anam Chara

 Lionel took the beautiful red dress out of the closet and lovingly laid it out on his bed.
 It had looked lovely on his Mom and almost as nice on himself—on Nell.
 He felt trepidation as he resolved to go forward with the next step, as if he were a new superhero donning his costume and cape for the first time.

 So, Lionel first put on Nell’s training bra, panties, and pantyhose before stepping into the shimmering dress of red satin.
-In his closet, behind his own shoes, were the pair of black, ankle-strapped, four-inch stiletto-heeled pumps that Mom had worn with the same dress a year ago.
+In his closet, behind his own shoes, were the pair of red, ankle-strapped, four-inch stiletto-heeled pumps that Mom had worn with the same dress a year ago.
 He had also tried them on with the dress that he and Dad had bought Mom for St. Valentine’s Day.

 Having buckled the straps around his ankles, Lionel, not quite yet Nell, carefully stood up and turned to face the mirror, teetering atop the four-inch heels.
 He cried beholding the beautiful thirteen year-old girl looking back at him.
 Even though he hadn’t yet styled his hair or made his face up, he was still his mother’s daughter.